transceptor-technology/dutycalls.me.docs/docs/rest-api.md

 ## Example

 In addition to the credentials and the data itself, the name or names of the targeted channels must also be included in the HTTP request.
-These can be added as the value of the query parameter `channel` in the URI of the request.
+These must be added as the value of the query parameter `channel` in the URI of the request.
 An example of this can be seen below.

 ```curl
 curl -X POST "https://dutycalls.me/api/ticket?channel=$CHANNEL_NAME"